SmokeJaguarr/timeline/README.md

 ## Functionality
 - **Each user can publish their created post and it will apear in public timeline together with other users published posts.**
+- ** Created Laravel Auth system**
+- ** User can Create/Edit/Delete/Publish/View their own posts.**
+- ** When post is created it will be possible to see it at Myposts ('/myposts') route.
+(Available only if user is Logged in) There user can see his own posts and there is option to view detailed view/edit/delete. **
+- ** When selecting detailed view it is possible to publish the posts.
+When clicking on "Publish" button will change its colour to green and name to Published.
+(Vue.js is used)**
+- ** When post is published it will appear at Timeline ('/') route together with other user posts.
+Posts are ordered ASC by publishing date. **
-Also it is possible to edit/delete
+- ** In ('/') route "Add Post" and "My Posts" buttons will apear only if user have loged in (Manage by PostPolicy)  ** Also it is possible to edit/delete
+- ** There is option to search published posts by users e-mail.
+Made with simple form Post method**

 Laravel is accessible, powerful, and provides tools required for large, robust applications.